a-r-m-i-n/file_canonical/README.md

 The File Canonical extension provides a ReST documentation, located in ``Documentation/`` directory.

 You can see a rendered version on https://docs.typo3.org/p/t3/file-canonical once the extension has been released.

-## Roadmap

-- Publish to TER and on Packagist